 Chunkier sidekick to replace Jobs at macworld

-by Jenna Questly
+by Alex Questly

 Apple has officially announced that January 2009 will be its last year at Macworld (confusingly Macworld will continue without Apple), stating in a press release,